yuki-yano/snacks-action-layer.nvim/README.md

 })
 ```

-- `pickers.default` acts as the base for every source.
-Values in `pickers.<name>` override it.
+- Every source must be defined explicitly under `pickers.<name>`.
+There is no shared "default" block—each picker describes its own actions/keymaps/metadata overrides.
 The plugin ships with no builtin actions (Git or otherwise); you decide every handler.
-- Keymaps are merged in this order: global `keymaps` → `pickers.default.keymaps` → `pickers.<name>.keymaps`.
-Keys marked as `false` are omitted.
-Existing `snacks_opts.picker.sources[name].win.*.keys[key]` entries are never overwritten.
-Keymaps are injected only for sources explicitly defined in `pickers` (other than `default`).
-By default no keymaps are inserted, so make sure to define your preferred binding for `action_layer:open` yourself.
+- Keymaps live inside `pickers.<name>.keymaps`.
+Nothing is injected automatically, and existing Snacks keymaps are respected.
+Define your own binding for `action_layer:open` per picker.
 - `actions` entries look like:

 ```lua